allisonznl/allisonznl.github.io/resume.md

 **Team Leader, August-December 2018**
 * Led a team to build and design an experiment for a high-altitude weather balloon.
 I contributed to the programming, electronics, structural design, testing, and presentation of the engineering project.
 The experiment consisted of a muon detector and various other sensors connected to an Arduino.

 ## Volunteer Experience
-#### Partnerships for Informal Education in the Community (PISEC), February 2020 - Present
+#### Partnerships for Informal Education in the Community (PISEC), February 2020 – May 2020
-* Volunteer weekly as a mentor for a program that encourages interest in STEM for students of underrepresented minorities
+* Volunteered weekly as a mentor for STEM students of underrepresented minorities outside of Boulder
+#### Machine Learning STEM Camp, May 2021 – July 2021
+* Developed and taught machine learning curriculum to high school students for a STEM summer camp

 ## Skills and Interests
-* MATLAB, C++, Python, Mathematica
-* Machining, soldering
-* Speak Mandarin Chinese
-* CPR and First-Aid Certification
+*Technical Languages: Python, MATLAB, C++, SQL, HTML, CSS, Mathematica *Tools and Technologies: Unix/Linux, Git, Latex, Bash Shell *CPR and First-Aid Certification
-* Climbing Gym Routesetter at University of Colorado Boulder
+*Climbing gym routesetter at University of Colorado Boulder (September 2020-Present)